 Successful dog daycares understand canine body language and have a systematic process to evaluate potential dogs.
-Staff members have the resources to determine which dogs are a good fit for the group, and know what types of temperament and play styles that should be avoided.
-Handlers know what kind of play to encourage and how to identify and interrupt rough play.
+Staff members have the resources to determine which dogs are a good fit for the group, and know what types of temperament and play styles tend to do poorly in the daycare setting.
+Handlers should understand what kinds of play to encourage and how to identify and interrupt rough play.

 Create a Company Policy